Skip to main content

 Every device with storage media in the “not moving” pile needs its data handled before it leaves your control.
 This includes servers, desktops, laptops, NAS devices, and any networking equipment with onboard flash storage.

-If your organization has internal policies or regulatory requirements mandating physical destruction of storage media, plan for that separately.
+If your organization has a contract or internal policy requiring physical destruction of selected media, plan for that separately.
 Physical destruction takes more lead time to coordinate and comes at a per-drive cost.
 Our data sanitization vs. destruction analysis covers the trade-offs in detail.

 The key point: don’t leave data security for moving week.
 Six weeks gives you time to identify what needs sanitization, determine the right method, and schedule the work without it becoming an emergency.